Direction 15: Establishment of Highway over Untitled Crown Land

 (g) any other prescribed means.

-Creation of public road on a plan prepared pursuant to the Land Act does not establish highway under the Transportation Act but instead creates public road, under the administration and control of the Ministry of Forests.
+Creation of public road on a plan prepared pursuant to the Land Act does not establish highway under the Transportation Act but instead creates public road, under the administration and control of the Ministry of Water, Land and Resource Stewardship (WLRS).

-- The land surveyor submits an application for a parcel designation to SG through myLTSA.
+- The land surveyor submits an application for a parcel designation to SG through an LTSA account.

 - SG will issue a parcel designation for the land that is to be established as a highway.